okyeron/fates/hardware/BOM.md

 **[A mouser cart](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=bdba42bdf9 )** is setup with these parts (not including Pi). **Audio jacks are NOT INCLUDED in this cart** (see note above).
 If you want them from Mouser order 4 of 490-MJ-3536

+## Spacers/screws

+**NOTE - If you're getting an acrylic case from the Denki-oto shop, the case kit includes spacers/screws.**

-Spacers/screws are also not included in this cart.
+Spacers/screws are also not included in the cart above.
 There is a [separate cart for spacers](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=367d290c06) if you need them (**Cart does not include screws**).

-**NOTE - If you're getting an acrylic case from the Denki-oto shop, the case kit includes spacers/screws.**

 Spacers/screws - I use 2.5mm size screws and spacers.
 3mm should work as well.